 I'm a ITEC qualified massage therapist, fully insured and affiliated to FHT.
 Trained in Brazil, The Netherlands and UK, I use a combination of different massage styles (Holistic, Swedish, Deep Tissue, Indian Head Massage, Reflexology and Taoist Massage) to tailor the most suitable service for you.
-I have been working with massage for 11 years and can provide to you an enjoyable experience.
+I have been working with massage for 14 years and can provide an enjoyable experience.

-I work in my private massage room in Vauxhall, 4 minutes walking from the station.
+I work in my private massage room in Vauxhall, 4 minutes walk from the station.
 Warm temperature, a great variation of soothing music and shower facilities.

 Here's in an interview made for my RentMasseur profile:

 Do you remember your first client?
 Tell us something about that first day when you decided to be a Masseur!